 Unlike Facebook, LinkedIn does not report daily or monthly active users — only membership numbers are shared publicly; which could be because many LinkedIn members visit the site sporadically, either to update their resumes or check out job opportunities.

-LinkedIn Economic Graph: More than 30M companies listed, more than 20M open jobs, 90K schools listed, 35 skills listed.
+LinkedIn Economic Graph: More than 58M+ companies listed, 120K schools listed & 39k skills listed.

-Daily Time on Site: According to Alexa, the average daily time on LinkedIn was 10.16 minutes and the number of daily pageviews per visitor was 8.49 for the last 90 days at the time of writing this, both of which signify that LinkedIn engages active users quite well.
+Daily Time on Site: According to Similar Web, the average daily time on LinkedIn was 7.21 minutes and the number of pages per visit was 7.24 in the last 90 days since writing, both of which signify that LinkedIn engages active users quite well.

-LinkedIn’s Funding: LinkedIn has raised a total of $154.8 Million in 7 funding rounds, which is commendable considering the company was bought by Microsoft for $26 Billion.
+LinkedIn’s Funding: LinkedIn had raised a total of $154.8 Million in 7 funding rounds, which is commendable considering the company was bought by Microsoft for $26 Billion.